Kenny Robinson (American football): St. Louis BattleHawks

-In October 2019, Robinson was drafted by the St. Louis BattleHawks of the XFL via the 2020 XFL draft.
+In October 2019, Robinson was selected by the St. Louis BattleHawks of the XFL via the 2020 XFL draft.
 He was selected in the 5th round (39th overall) of Phase 4: Defensive Backs.
 Robinson was the only player in the XFL who was eligible for the 2020 NFL draft, and the XFL paid for him to take college classes online.
 He said he chose the XFL to help his mother, who had been diagnosed with cancer.
 In Week 3 of the season, Robinson had an interception, and in Week 5, he was nominated for the XFL's Star of the Week with a pick and a sack.
 In the coronavirus-shortened XFL season, Robinson started all five games for the BattleHawks and had 21 tackles and two interceptions.
 He had his contract terminated when the league suspended operations on April 10, 2020.

 Carolina Panthers

-The Carolina Panthers selected Robinson with the 152nd pick in the fifth round of the 2020 NFL Draft, making him the first XFL player to be drafted into the NFL.
+The Carolina Panthers selected Robinson with the 152nd pick in the fifth round of the 2020 NFL draft, making him the first XFL player to be drafted into the NFL.
 Robinson was represented at the draft by Beyond Athlete Management.
 He was waived on September 6, 2020, and re-signed to the practice squad the next day.
 Robinson was promoted to the active roster on October 20.

 On August 31, 2021, Robinson was waived by the Panthers, and re-signed to the practice squad the next day.
 He was promoted to the active roster on October 14.

 In Week 6 against the Minnesota Vikings, Robinson scored his first NFL touchdown on a special teams play; he recovered a punt blocked by teammate Frankie Luvu for 4 yards to the end zone during the 34–28 overtime loss.

 On August 30, 2022, Robinson was waived by the Panthers and signed to the practice squad the next day.
 He was released on September 2, and re-signed on October 5.

 Pittsburgh Steelers

 On January 11, 2023, Robinson signed a reserve/futures contract with the Pittsburgh Steelers.
-He was waived on August 28.
+He was waived by the Steelers on August 28.